daviyisu/AngularSpring/README.md

 Run `mvn spring-boot:run` for a dev server.
 Spring listens to port 8080

 You may need to run the front and the back in two separate IDE windows (at least that what I need to do in IntelliJ).

+## Use Docker

+Run `docker-compose up` in /docker directory to start the DB